-With Hurricane Dorian poised to hit the east coast of Florida in the next couple of days, perhaps it’s appropriate to talk about hurricane preparedness.
+With Hurricane Ida poised to hit Louisiana in the next couple of days, perhaps it’s appropriate to talk about hurricane preparedness.

 With meteorologists forecasting a very active hurricane season, you may want to learn how to best prepare for an oncoming storm.
 It’s not just the folks on the coast that need to be prepared but also those inland where they may experience heavy rain, possible flooding, and electric outages.